educatorpanda/beautiful-jekyll/_posts/2020-07-28-linear-regression.md

 Simple Linear Regression is a basic regression analysis where we have just two variables (an independent variable and a dependent variable) and based on the changes made to the independent variable (**X**), we try to predict the outcome of the dependent variable (**Y**).
 Let us understand this through a fictitious example.

-This table shows the investment of the company in its business over the years.
+> **Example**: This table shows the investment of the company in its business over the years.
 Our task at hand is to predict the investment of the company when **Years = 3.5** using Simple Linear Regression model.
 So how will you do that?

 | Years | Investment (in M) |
 | :------: |:---: |